alsalafiyyah/alsalafiyyah.github.io/_posts/ibn-baz/2020/2020-09-04-believing-have-right-to-break-the-laws-by-rulers.md

 ---
 layout: post
-title: "Ruling on beliveing have the right to break the laws that have been made by the ruler"
+title: Ruling on beliveing have the right to break the laws that have been made by the ruler
-publisher: "alsalafiyyah@icloud.com"
+publisher: alsalafiyyah@icloud.com
-source: "Majmu' Fatawa wa Maqalat p.
-8/208, question 7"
+source: Majmu' Fatawa wa Maqalat p.
+8/208, question 7
-category: [rulership]
+category:
+- rulership
 translation: false
-tags: [ibn-baz]
+tags:
+- ibn-baz
 lang: en
-hijri: "Muharram 16, 1442 AH"
+hijri: '1442-01-16'
-summary: "This is Batil (null and void) and Munkar.
-I have already said that it is not permissible to rebel against rulers or to change matters with your hand."
+summary: This is Batil (null and void) and Munkar.
+I have already said that it is not permissible to rebel against rulers or to change matters with your hand.
 muftis:
   shaykh:
   - name: Shaykh Abdul-Aziz ibn Baz
     url: /biography/binbaz/
 ---

 ### Question: